Drip · Agents & RAG · 16 min read

 $0.48

-Raw context blows up at turn ~12 because the model loses recall of early rules — the “context drift” phenomenon Patrick named in March 2026.
+Raw context degrades around the midpoint of a long run because the model loses recall of early rules — the context-rot phenomenon documented by Chroma and others in 2025.
 Layering Write, Select, Compress, and Isolate addresses different failure modes; Isolate is the only one that bounds cost regardless of run length.

 Two takeaways.
 First: the strategies aren’t alternatives, they’re a stack.
 Writealone helps but doesn’t flatten cost.
 Selectalone flattens cost but doesn’t preserve identity rules.
 The mature production agent uses all four, layered.
 Second: notice when each one earns its keep.
 Write for any agent with persistent rules.
 Select for any agent with fact-based questions.
 Compress for long conversations.
 Isolatewhen a single task has slices that don’t need to share context.